By Anita Garner

 Hydrangeas are my favorite flowers but I’m not sure the feeling is mutual.
 It’s a mystery, when I drive past a falling-down building in the wine country with giant old hydrangeas still marching up to the roof line, while I’m lucky if mine grow to be knee-high.
 I’ve planted every color and every variety and tried suggestions I find online.
 Still, they don’t really flourish for me.

 I’m indulging in a few hydrangea fantasies today.
-These, for instance are not my flowers, not my picket fence.
+These for instance are not my flowers, not my picket fence.
 A girl can dream.

-Again, not mine.
 These are from High Hand Nursery & Cafe, Loomis, California.

+I’ve never been able to grow the white ones.
+These are showing off at a Colin Cowie-designed wedding.
 Ta da!
-Mine.
+These are mine.
+From a pocket-sized Mill Valley back yard.
 It’s a sweet little bouquet for the kitchen table, but this is almost the total crop from one plant.
 Only a few more blossoms appeared later.
 Sigh.